- SIRvivor BC: Prostate Cancer Exercise Program

 The aim of the ACTIVATE trial is to evaluate the impact of a supervised aerobic exercise intervention on chemotherapy-related cognitive changes (CRCC) in women diagnosed with early stage breast cancer.
 Chemotherapy-related cognitive changes (CRCC) are reported by up to 75% of breast cancer survivors during treatment and symptoms persist in 35% of survivors after treatment.
 Aerobic exercise is associated with improved quality of life in breast cancer survivors and holds promise as an intervention to prevent or mitigate CRCC.

-We will soon be recruiting women with breast cancer who are receiving adjuvant chemotherapy to participate in the ACTIVATE study.
+We are recruiting women with breast cancer who are receiving adjuvant chemotherapy to participate in the ACTIVATE study.
 The exercise intervention includes 3x weekly supervised aerobic exercise training for 12-16 weeks.
 All exercise programs are individually-tailored and supervised by staff who have experience working with cancer patients.
 For more information please contact Aaliya Merali at 604-827-1914 or email: email@example.com

 - Colon Health and Life-Long Exercise Change (CHALLENGE) Trial